TrellixVulnTeam/swahilipython_SCMU/Doc/faq/library.rst

 in Python.

-How do I create documentation from doc strings?
+How do I create documentation kutoka doc strings?
 -----------------------------------------------

-The :mod:`pydoc` module can create HTML from the doc strings in your Python source code.
-An alternative for creating API documentation purely from docstrings is `epydoc <http://epydoc.sourceforge.net/>`_.  `Sphinx
+The :mod:`pydoc` module can create HTML kutoka the doc strings in your Python source code.
+An alternative for creating API documentation purely kutoka docstrings is `epydoc <http://epydoc.sourceforge.net/>`_.  `Sphinx
 <http://sphinx-doc.org>`_ can also include docstring content.